 When considering the article below, do we have a reasonable expectation of privacy in anything?
 Our smart-phones and internet searches are relaying data about our likes, interests, locations and buying habits all day long.
 Major email providers are “mining” the content of our email without our knowledge or consent.
 BUT, what is the alternative?
 Cash.
 In person banking.
 Letters.
 Do we really have a choice to embrace a “reasonable expectation of privacy” and not opt out of our culture entirely.
 What do you think?
 What do you suggest?

 Florida Court Finds No Expectation of Online Privacy on Facebook

-The case of a possibly malingering plaintiff has led a Florida court to rule that Facebook users have to right of privacy in the photos they put online.
+The case of a possibly malingering plaintiff has led a Florida court to rule that Facebook users have to right of online privacy in the photos they put on social media.

 Slip and fall at Target

 This decision both sets a precedent for personal injury litigators in Florida and poses serious implications for personal injury plaintiffs, such as plaintiff Maria Nucci.
 It was her appeal regarding her recent slip-and-fall case against Target Corp., requesting relief to quash an order for production of Facebook photographs, from which this precedent-setting determination was made.

 Maria Nucci was employed by Target Corp. where, she alleges, she suffered a severe slip-and-fall at work.
 After filing suit against Target Corp. for the harm she sustained, a deposition took place in September, 2013, during which Target requested access to Nucci’s Facebook profile for the purposes of obtaining photographs.
 Target thought the photographs to be directly relative to the law suit because the law suit itself puts Nucci’s physical and mental condition into play.